-Goal # Description 4 Improve parent and community involvement in such activities as volunteering in classrooms, attending school events and meetings, and contributing to school planning and decision making opportunities.
+Goal # Description 4 Promote and increase family and community involvement in classroom activities, school events, and opportunities for engagement in school planning and decision making meetings.

 Due to the large rural geographic location of the district, family involvement at school has historically been limited.
 COVID restrictions further isolated many.
 The district recognizes the value of parent engagement in their children's education and will promote utilizing increased phone and tech-based methods of communication to improve participation.